Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 • Local access can create risk.

-• Advanced workflows need configuration.
+• Configured workflows need maintenance.

 • More complex than chatbots.